Updated: Apr 16

 CASEY: It happens.
 Take it easy.

 KEY TAKEAWAYS.
-This scene is the opening.
-Kevin Williamson doesn't focus on the details of the room, the time of day, Casey's wardrobe, what's on TV -- he just gets straight to the all-important phone call that sets the tone for the rest of the script.
+This opening scene is crucial.
+Kevin Williamson doesn't dwell on the details of the room, the time of day, Casey's wardrobe, or what's on TV.
+Instead, he dives straight into the all-important phone call that sets the tone for the rest of the script.

 READ FULL SCRIPT HERE.

 While WHIPLASH comes in at 113 pages, every word serves a purpose.
 The film is listed as a drama, but Damien Chazelle did a wonderful job incorporating horror, romance, and a bit of comedy into his script.
 As I alluded to in my bullet points, this script shows you just how crucial it is to start a scene during its most intense showdown, and right when you want to know the outcome, the writer takes you to a new scene in a different location, sometimes with different characters.
 The script has a tremendous amount of white space, yet the script has so much action and conflict.
-This script could have easily been 200 pages, if not more, if the writer didn't start each scene midway through.
-I fully believe this is credited to the fact this started out as an award-winning short.
-The writer already knew what he was trying to say -- now it was just about extending his best scenes.
+Without the writer's strategic use of starting each scene midway through, this script could have easily ballooned to 200 pages or more.
+Interestingly, this can be attributed to the fact that it began as an award-winning short.
+The writer already had a clear vision of what he wanted to convey, and now it was just a matter of extending his best scenes.

 IN THE AUDIENCE